Cultural Sector Recovery Plan – Significant Support for the Activities of Science and Technology Museums

-LAVAL, QC, July 7, 2020 /CNW Telbec/ - The Minister of Culture and Communications,Ms. Nathalie Roy, is pleased to announce financial support of nearly $3.7 million for science and technology museum institutions (STMIs), which are now supported in their mission by the Ministry of Culture and Communications.
-The announcement was made in the company of the MNA for Sainte-Rose, Mr. Christopher Skeete, at the Parc de la Rivière-des-Mille-Îles.
+LAVAL, QC, July 7, 2020 /CNW Telbec/ –Nathalie Roy, Minister of Culture and Communications, is pleased to announce nearly $3.7 million in financial support for science and technology museums (IMVST), which are now supported in their mission by the Ministry of Culture and Communications.
+She made the announcement alongside the Member for Sainte-Rose, Christopher Skeete, at Parc de la Rivière-des-Mille-Îles.

 Region |